JetBrains-Research/lca-baselines/ci-builds-repair/ci-builds-repair-benchmark/README.md

 This directory contains the code for the CI builds repair benchmark.

+# How to

+## 💾 Install dependencies

+We provide dependencies for two Python dependencies managers: [pip](https://pip.pypa.io/en/stable/) and [Poetry](https://python-poetry.org/docs/).
+Poetry is preferred, `requirements.txt` is obtained by running `poetry export --with dev,eda --output requirements.txt`.

+* If you prefer pip, run `pip install -r requirements.txt`
+* If you prefer Poetry, run `poetry install`

 ## ⚙️ Config

 To initialize the benchmark, you need to pass a path to a config file with the following fields (see example in [`config_template.yaml`](config_template.yaml)):